pH Sensor

 Step 1: Neutral Point (pH 7.0)

-2. Wait for stable reading (~2 minutes)
+2. Wait for a stable reading (~2 minutes)

 Step 2: Slope Calibration (pH 4.0 or 10.0)

-2. Wait for stable reading
+2. Wait for a stable reading

-slope = (pH_reference - 7.0) / (V_reference - V_neutral)
+or compute: slope = (pH_reference - 7.0) / (V_reference - V_neutral)

 Protobuf Message Format